Tips for Surviving PTA School: Expectations, Requirements, and Challenges

 - Use good study habits.
 Find a distraction-free environment, and remember to move and stretch every hour.
 You can also use the PQ4R method of study: Preview, Query, Read, Reflect, Recite, and Review.

 - Complete practice tests.
 Many students take several practice tests.
 It’s also vital that you review the results and see where you need to improve.
 Note: Practice tests aren’t usually free and may cost around $100.
 Your PTA Program may provide practice tests.

 - Take an online prep course.
 If you’d like extra accountability—and want to take the practice tests a little further—then an online prep course might be for you.

 - Ask your classmates to quiz you.
 It can be beneficial to perform exercises like this with a classmate.
 You can also ask for their take on the material.
 This may inspire more critical thinking and comprehension of the material, not just memorization.

 - Breathe.
 And get a good night’s sleep!
 Seriously: Don’t underestimate the power of deep breaths and sleep.
 They can do more for you than a cram session or looking at books for hours on end.

 Your New Career Starts Today

-There are several great PTA schools that offer high-quality programs, so fulfilling your educational needs is very attainable.
-These vocational PTA schools are designed to provide students with the knowledge and skills to succeed in their future profession.
+Several great PTA schools offer high-quality programs.
+These vocational PTA schools provide students with the knowledge and skills to succeed in their future professions.

-Once you enroll in a PTA program, you will be one step away from earning your license and building a satisfying career in the healthcare field.
-With hard work, you can obtain your license and pursue your dream job.
+Once you enroll in a PTA program, you will be close to earning your license and building a satisfying career in the healthcare field.

-Now that you know how to prepare for PTA school, you may be interested to apply for one.
-If so, click here learn more about the PTA program at Provo College.
+Now that you know how to prepare for PTA school, you may be interested in applying for one.
+If so, click here to learn more about the PTA program at Provo College.
 We are committed to helping you succeed as a Physical Therapist Assistant!